02

 why do we still split netflix in a groupchat?

 We all share subscriptions – Netflix, Spotify, YouTube Premium, you name it – but splitting costs is often messy.
+Most people rely on group chats and reminders.
+It’s clunky, confusing, and often unfair.

 Who pays?